DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Methods

 \paragraph{Encoding.} Consider an input binary file of size $B$ bits.
 The DNA-MGC+ encoder outputs $N$ reference DNA sequences that collectively represent the file, each of length $L_{\text{ref}}$ nucleotides.
 The encoding is carried out through a series of structured transformations that introduce logical redundancy in order to enable reliable data retrieval under error and dropout events.
 This process, illustrated in~Fig.~\ref{fig:encoding_pipeline}, comprises the following sequential steps.

 \begin{enumerate}[label=(\arabic*), leftmargin=*] \item {\em Fragmentation: } The input binary file is partitioned into $K=\lceil B/k \rceil$ non-overlapping fragments, each of length $k$ bits. \item {\em Outer RS Code: } The $K$ fragments are encoded using an outer Reed-Solomon (RS) code over the finite field $\mathbb{F}_{2^{\ell_\mathrm{out}}}$ to introduce inter-sequence redundancy, where each RS symbol consists of $\ell_\mathrm{out}$ bits.
-The outer RS code generates $c_{\text{out}}$ redundant fragments, resulting in a total of $N = K + c_{\text{out}}$ encoded fragments. \item {\em Indexing: } Each outer-encoded fragment is prepended with a unique binary index of length $\ell_{\text{out}}$ bits, forming indexed fragments of length $k+\ell_{\text{out}}$ bits.
+The outer RS code generates $c_{\text{out}}$ redundant fragments, resulting in a total of $N = K + c_{\text{out}}$ encoded fragments and an outer code rate of $\rho_{\text{out}}=K/N$. \item {\em Indexing: } Each outer-encoded fragment is prepended with a unique binary index of length $\ell_{\text{out}}$ bits, forming indexed fragments of length $k+\ell_{\text{out}}$ bits.
+The index length $\ell_{\text{out}}$ is chosen to uniquely identify any position in the outer RS codeword.

 \item {\em Inner MGC+ Code: } Each indexed fragment is individually encoded using the Marker Guess \& Check Plus~(MGC+) code to introduce intra-sequence redundancy.
 The encoding proceeds in two stages, where part of the redundancy is introduced in the binary domain, and another part is added in the DNA domain after binary-to-quaternary mapping.